AswathyD31/PRODIGY_DS_04/README.md

 ## Key Insights

-* Brands like Apple and Tesla generally received positive sentiment, while topics like PUBG and Facebook showed a mix of positive, negative, and neutral reactions.
+* Brands like PUBG and AMAZON generally received positive sentiment, while topics like PUBG and Facebook showed a mix of positive, negative, and neutral reactions.

 * Positive tweets commonly included words reflecting appreciation or support, while negative tweets highlighted dissatisfaction or complaints.